jiumao2/pyDANT/README.md

 ## How to use it

+Example dataset is available [here](https://figshare.com/articles/dataset/Example_Dataset_for_pyDANT/30596303).

-Please follow the [tutorial](https://pydant.readthedocs.io/en/latest/Tutorials.html) to run your dataset.
+Please follow the [tutorial](https://pydant.readthedocs.io/en/latest/Tutorials.html) to run the example dataset or your dataset.

 Please raise an issue if you meet any bugs or have any questions.
 We are looking forward to your feedback!